 Trudy is a very crucial person for me.
 I depend on her a lot.
 She has two dogs at home Piper and Koda, and a cat named Mia, as well as human children.
 She really understands the pet thing, and will take great care of you and your creatures.
 She is also a super outdoor helper, so you may see her helping in the outdoor world at the clinic.Trudy really understands the animals and they clearly have a special place in her heart.
 Trudy is fortunately here every week day.
 You will see how badly I need her when you are here.

 Joyce has been here almost as long as me.
 And yes, she is my mother.
 However, at work I call her Joyce.
 She is not as educated as the other staff, but she will certainly take care of you.
 Sadie is her creature.

 Yvonne just started working with us, she is on the quiet side, but knows how to take care of your kids.
 Come in and meet her.
 She is very friendly, can not have any of her own creatures yet, so do not be worried if she throws herself into yours.

-Kelly is a recent hire also. she does have two creatures.
+Kelley is a recent hire also.
+She does have two creatures, Oliver and Danny.
 They are both dogs, they are mildly cute.
-Kelly is hoping to become a veterinarian, but she plans on working more with larger animals like she has back home.
+Kelley is hoping to become a veterinarian, but she plans on working more with larger animals like she has back home.

 You may see several new faces now and then, because we are a very active observer place.
 Hopefully we teach them well, and do not show them too many bad habits.
 If you see someone you want to meet, just ask we would love to introduce them!